 Although Medigap can be difficult to obtain if you’re under 65, as long as you don’t have end-stage renal disease, you can get a Medicare Advantage plan if you’re Medicare-eligible, even if you’re under 65.

 Are you enrolled in only Original Medicare and your Medigap open enrollment window has already passed?
 If so, a Medicare Advantage plan might make more sense, since there’s an annual open enrollment period for Medicare Advantage.

 With Medigap, if you apply after your original open enrollment period has ended, the carrier can use medical underwriting to determine your premium and eligibility for coverage.
 Depending on your health, that could make a Medigap plan expensive or impossible to get.

 4. Extra benefits

 Do you care about extra benefits like dental, vision, hearing aids, and gym memberships?
 These are often covered on Medicare Advantage plans, but not Medigap.

 Do you want included prescription coverage?
 Most Medicare Advantage plans (90 percent in 2019) offer prescription coverage, whereas if you opt for Original Medicare and a Medigap plan, you’ll need to also purchase a Medicare Part D plan in order to have prescription coverage – Medigap plans sold since 2006 do not include prescription coverage.

 Here’s a big one: premium cost.
-In most areas, there are “zero-premium” Medicare Advantage plans available (although you still have to pay for Medicare B; in 2018, the premium for Part B is an average of $130/month for most enrollees; in 2019, it’s projected to be about $135.50/month).
-According to the Kaiser Family Foundation, 81 percent of Medicare beneficiaries had access to at least one zero-premium Medicare Advantage plan in 2017.
+In most areas, there are “zero-premium” Medicare Advantage plans available (although you still have to pay for Medicare Part B; in 2019, the premium for Part B is $135.50/month for most enrollees).
+According to the Kaiser Family Foundation, 90 percent of Medicare beneficiaries have access to at least one zero-premium Medicare Advantage plan in 2019.